raspberrypilearning/raspberry-pi-command/en/step_3.md

 ## Create your own command

 You have used the `echo` and `date` commands.
 You can also write your own commands by combining commands such as these in a file.
-You will use the Geany Programmer's Editor to create your command (also called a script.)
-This is useful when you want to write longer or more complex commands.
+You will use the Geany Programmer's Editor to write a script that can be used as a command.
+This is useful when you want to write longer or more complex sequences of commands.

 --- task ---
 You can start the Geany editor from the command line.
 Type the following command: